 450-10.7.1 General: Use low-pressure steam curing, radiant heat curing or continuous moisture and heat curing.
+Do not use low-pressure steam or radiant heat curing with CFRP piling.
 If accelerated curing is completed before the curing period has elapsed, continue curing for the remaining part of the curing period in accordance with one of the curing methods above.